Spigell/sparky/README.md

 * Once all the sub directories gets passed, sparky daemon sleeps for $timeout seconds.

-* Timeout option allow to adjust a load to your system.
+* A timeout option allow to adjust a load to your system.

-* You can change the timeout by applying `--timeout` parameter:
+* You can change a timeout by applying `--timeout` parameter when running sparky daemon:

     $ sparkyd --timeout=600 # sleep 10 minutes

-* You can set timeout as well by using `SPARKY_TIMEOUT` environment variable:
+* You can also set a timeout by using `SPARKY_TIMEOUT` environment variable:

     $ SPARKY_TIMEOUT=30 sparkyd ...